Skip to main content

 Configure Bot Token Scopes

-1. In Slack app settings, go to Basic Information
+1. In Slack app settings, open Basic Information.

 Copy Slack App Credentials